-The recipient's and subrecipient's financial management system, including records documenting compliance with federal statutes, regulations, executive orders, and the terms and conditions of the NEA award must be sufficient to allow for the preparation of reports and to track project expenditures to verify that the award funds and required cost share funds were used in accordance with the NEA's legislation, federal statutes, regulations, executive orders, and the terms and conditions of the award.
+The recipient's financial management system, including records documenting compliance with federal statutes, regulations, and the terms and conditions of your NEA award must be sufficient to allow for the preparation of reports and to track project expenditures to verify that the award funds and required cost share funds were used in accordance with the NEA's legislation, federal statutes, regulations, and the terms and conditions of the award.
 Required reports include payment requests, annual financial reports (if applicable), the Final Financial Report, and any other report indicated in the terms and conditions of your award.